hpcleuven/VscDocumentation/source/access/getting_access.rst

 application within your research group).
-For some more specialised hardware you have to ask access separately, typically to the coordinator of your institution, because we want to be sure that that (usually rather expensive hardware) is used efficiently for the type of applications for which it was purchased.
+For some more specialised hardware you have to ask access separately, typically to the coordinator of your institution, because we want to be sure that that (usually rather expensive) hardware is used efficiently for the type of applications it was purchased for.

 Who can get a VSC account?
 --------------------------